alliwene/aws-cloud-advantages/Well-Architected/slides.md

 * Experiment more often.
   * With virtualization, you can quickly carry out testing to enhance efficiency.
 * Have mechanical sympathy.
+  * Mechanical sympathy is when you use a tool or system with an understanding of how it operates best.
   * This principle suggests that you use the technology approach that best aligns with what you are trying to achieve.
+  * "Understanding how a car works make you a better driver."
 * To learn more refer to the [Performance Efficiency Pillar whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar/welcome.html)

 </v-clicks>